 she/her

-Danny Powell is co-founder and President of the Heartland Song Network.
+Danny Powell is co-founder and past President of the Heartland Song Network.
 He has served on many non-profits and his music past has included co-owner of the artist management company Tom’s Town Media, Past President of the Kansas City Blues Society and manager of the Michael Shannon Musician’s Fund.
 He is a member of the Folk Alliance International, the Americana Music Association, BMI, Playing for Change and Guild of American Luthiers.

 Nick Carswell is a musician, organizer and cultural producer.
 Nick has been performing professionally for 25 years, in his native Ireland and across the US Midwest, where he has lived since 2011.
 His main creative output is as songwriter and frontman for the alt-rock 5 piece, Carswell & Hope.
 Nick has also made award-winning short films, produced radio programs, and created large scale public art projects in Lawrence and Kansas City.